RaphaelIT7/gmod-holylib/docs/luapack.md

 ```

 The command sets the master switch to `0`.
 Stub decisions stop immediately; the next frame clears the replicated manifest.
 Existing and new file requests use normal Lua networking without a restart.

+Optimistic join stubbing has its own independent switch: setting `holylib_gmoddatapack_luapack_optimistic 0` stops speculation on the next file request while leaving acknowledged-stub delivery and the rest of the feature untouched.

 ## FastDL layout